WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 You can force rebuilding the txindex with the `-reindex` command line argument.

-## Setup Wasabi Backend
+## Setup Wasabi Indexer

 Here you will have to build from source, follow [these instructions here](https://github.com/WalletWasabi/WalletWasabi#build-from-source-code).

 Todo:
-1. Go to `WalletWasabi\WalletWasabi.Backend` folder.
+1. Go to `WalletWasabi\WalletWasabi.Indexer` folder.
 2. Open the command line and enter:
 `dotnet run`
 3. You will get some errors, but the data directory will be created.
-Stop the backend if it is still running with CTRL-C.
+Stop the indexer if it is still running with CTRL-C.
-4. Go to the Backend folder:
+4. Go to the Indexer folder:
     ```
-    Windows: "C:\Users\{your username}\AppData\Roaming\WalletWasabi\Backend"
+    Windows: "C:\Users\{your username}\AppData\Roaming\WalletWasabi\Indexer"
-    macOS: "/Users/{your username}/.walletwasabi/backend"
+    macOS: "/Users/{your username}/.walletwasabi/indexer"
-    Linux: "/home/{your username}/.walletwasabi/backend"
+    Linux: "/home/{your username}/.walletwasabi/indexer"
     ```
 5. Edit `Config.json` file by replacing everything with:
     ```json